lindsaypj/Sudoku-in-the-Clouds/README.md

 ## Project Description

 This web application will allow you to play a Sudoku game from my library of Sudoku boards.
-I have always wanted to create a simple game, but I haven't commited to a project.
+I always wanted to create a simple game, but I haden't commited to a project.
 Sudoku is both simple and complex.
-I have a good understanding of the game and I think it will be fun to develop using Spring.
+I have a good understanding of the game, and it was fun to develop using Spring.
 The more practical purpose of the project is to learn about REST API creation and cloud deployment.
-The project is built using the Spring framework using Spring Boot.
+The API is built using the Spring framework using Spring Boot and Java.
+The front-end application is build using React.js.

 ## API Documentation
 <a href="https://documenter.getpostman.com/view/25408576/2s935kP5eZ" target="_blank" rel="noopener">https://documenter.getpostman.com/view/25408576/2s935kP5eZ</a>